Organize your WordPress Media Library

 Any folder that you create via the plugin will also show up when you browse your server via FTP.
 And vice versa, you can also create folders via FTP that show up in Media Library Folders Pro:

 Likewise, you can use your FTP program to quickly bulk upload files to your folders or move files between folders.
+This can save you a ton of time if you’re uploading 20+ files at once.

 How to Organize WordPress Media Library With Categories

 As I mentioned at the beginning, the WordPress Media Library Pro doesn’t limit you to folders.
 You can also use categories to assign taxonomies to your images.
+Categories can be helpful for organizing small numbers of pictures.
+But as your media library grows, you might find it easier to just use folders.

 What’s neat about this feature is that it fully syncs with the Enhanced Media Library plugin.
 So if you’ve previously created categories using Enhanced Media Library, you can still use those exact same categories within Media Library Folders Pro.